“Sirkka” is a documentary film about the life of Sirkka Tuomi Holm.

-Given the depth and breadth of what Sirkka has fought for and endured in her near-century of life, this film promises to not only be an engaging work, but also an invaluable capsule of Finnish-American life and history that will surely resonate not only in present-day Finnish America, but with future generations of immigrant descendants as well.
+Given the depth and breadth of what Sirkka has fought for and endured in her near-century of life, this film is not only be an engaging work, but also an invaluable capsule of Finnish-American life and history that will surely resonate not only in present-day Finnish America, but with future generations of immigrant descendants as well.

+The film is currently in post-production and will be released on DVD soon.
+These processes come with costs as well.
 To help support the production of “Sirkka,” click on the Donate button on this page.